akamai/js2esi/README.md

 js input:

 ```
-/** anything after a hash symbol ('#') will be regarded as a comment and
+/** anything after a long or short comment will be regarded as a comment and
- * stripped out completely, with the exception of a comment that begins
+ * stripped out completely, with the exception of a comment that uses the @esi-comment
- * with a triple hash, which will be converted into an ESI comment, eg.
+ * descriptor, which will be converted into an ESI comment, eg:
  */
 //@esi-comment this ESI code is generated -- do not edit manually
 // the above will appear in the output, but nothing else